poems4u/poems4u/content/poems/posts/Vienna1913.md

 I am there, telling secrets in the lot, <br>
 Awaiting starlight: savior of half-truths—— <br>
 I'm bitter.
 All my secrets were forgot. <br>
-I put them in the crypt, inside their tomb.
+I laid them in the crypt, inside their tomb.

 And in my goss'mer blouse to see the Duke, <br>
 I stop halfway——beside the creek to puke.